Skip to main Skip to sidebar

 In 2024-2025, Marseille photographers Yohanne Lamoulère and Geoffroy Mathieu are laureates of the Villa Albertine residency program.
 While Mathieu (Fall 2024) conducted a photographic exploration of Atlanta examining the contrast between the idealized notion of walking in the city and the marginalization of those who navigate this car-dependent metropolis on foot, Lamoulère (Fall 2025) will explore Atlanta’s parade culture and the pride of its marching bands, using photography to capture young people’s relationship with their bodies, their city, and their collective identity.

-This cross-residency program is supported by Villa Albertine, Friche la Belle de mai, the High Museum of Art in Atlanta, and the Atlanta Mayor’s Office of Cultural Affairs.
-This project will result in the exhibition “En Route: Views from Marseille and Atlanta”, presented by Friche la Belle de mai, from January 22nd to April 5th, 2026, with the support of Etant donnés, the Albertine’s visual art grant.
+This cross-residency program is supported by Villa Albertine, the Atlanta Mayor’s Office of Cultural Affairs, Friche la Belle de mai, and the High Museum of Art.
+This project will result in the exhibition “En Route: Views from Marseille and Atlanta,” presented by Friche la Belle de mai, from January 22nd to April 5th, 2026, with the support of Etant donnés, Villa Albertine’s visual art grant program.

 Nydia Blas